mcandre/toys/java/bookbean/README.md

 # ABOUT

-Java [Beans](https://en.wikipedia.org/wiki/JavaBeans) are a convention (like kung-fu, or Haskell Monads).
+Java [Beans](https://en.wikipedia.org/wiki/JavaBeans) are a convention (like "Green means GO", or Haskell Monads).
 Any Java class is considered a Bean if it follows certain rules:

 * Class has a 0-ary (no arguments) default constructor
 * Class implements the Serializable inteface